wesbragagt/node-express-ts-docker/README.md

 `yarn install` - Install all the dependencies.
 `yarn dev` - Run a local API environment for **development**.

-Included routes

-- /
-- /healthcheck

-Create a route file .ts under routes and webpack will import every route within that folder so you don't have to worry about importing routes.
+`yarn generate <handlerName>` - Will run an utility tool for creating handlers with unit tests in the same directory.
+`yarn test` - Will run all tests with the --silent enabled and --detectOpenHandles so you don't get a huge blob of console.logs.

 ## With Docker